CUET Geography Syllabus 2025

 Fundamentals of Human Geography

-Unit I: Human Geography: Nature and Scope
+Human Geography – Nature and Scope

-Unit II: People
+People

-• Population of the world –density, distribution, and growth;
+• Population of the world- distribution, density, and growth;

-• Population change- determinants of population change; spatial patterns and structure
+• Population change – spatial patterns and structure determinants of population change;

-Unit III: Human Activities
+Human Activities

-• Primary activities –gathering, pastoral, concept and changing trends; mining, modern agriculture; subsistence agriculture, people engaged in agriculture and allied activities – some examples from selected countries;
+• Primary activities – concept and changing trends; gathering, pastoral, mining, subsistence agriculture, modern agriculture; people engaged in agriculture and allied activities – some examples from selected countries;

 • Quaternary activities – concept; knowledge-based industries; people engaged in quaternary activities – some examples from selected countries.

-Unit IV: Transport, Communication, and Trade
+Transport, Communication and Trade

-• Land transport – roads, trans-continental railways, railways – rail network;
+• Land transport – roads, railways – rail network; trans–continental railways;

 • Air transport – Intercontinental air routes;